-Introduction to the Ventura
+Introduction to the Cape Horn Xtreme

-The Ventura is the finest watermaker for small and midsized yachts.
-Properly installed and maintained it will provide years of reliable service.
+The Cape Horn Xtreme is designed to be efficient, simple, and durable.
+Properly installed and maintained it will supply years of reliable service.
 Prudent operation is required with any marine equipment.
 Always maintain enough reserve water to get safely into your next port.

-The Spectra Intensifier, known as the Clark Pump, was introduced in 1997 and has been continually improved since.
-It is built of modern non-corrosive composites and comes with a 20" high rejection membrane.

-The Clark Pump Membrane Module.
-Pre-mounted and plumbed together as a single unit.
-Saves time and adds reliability.
+The Spectra Intensifier, known as the Clark Pump, was introduced in 1997 and has continually improved since.
+It is built of modern non-corrosive composites and comes with a 40" (101.6 CM) high rejection membrane.
+The Clark Pump and membrane module are pre-mounted and plumbed together as a single unit to save time and add reliability.

-Ventura Feed Pump Module
+Feed Pump Module A:

-Includes the feed pump, cooling fan, charcoal filter, flush valve, service valve, and service port.
+Includes primary feed pump, switch, cooling fan, charcoal filter, flush valve, service valve, and service port.
 The module has compact and streamlined plumbing.
-The cooling fan is included for longevity.
+The cooling fan increases longevity.
+Feed Pump Module B: Includes secondary feed pump (same as in module A), 5 micron filter housing, and power switch.